-In 2018, a St. Louis jury awarded nearly $4.7 billion in damages to 22 women who claimed that asbestos-contaminated Johnson & Johnson baby powder caused their ovarian cancer.
+In 2018, a St. Louis jury awarded more than $4.7 billion in damages to 22 women who claimed that asbestos-contaminated Johnson & Johnson baby powder caused their ovarian cancer.
 Johnson & Johnson is currently appealing that decision.

 Do you have a case for a Johnson & Johnson talcum powder lawsuit?

 - Must have used Johnson & Johnson Baby Powder or Shower-to-Shower talcum powder for 4+ years continuously in the general area

 - Must be diagnosed with ovarian cancer, mesothelioma, or endometroid ovarian cancer

 - Must have been diagnosed in 2009 or later

 - Must have used talcum powder before menopause